 - minutes of Board meetings to be published within 10 clear working days of the meeting taking place.
 This may be in draft if the require clearance before the minutes are finalised.
 The final minutes of Board meetings must be published within 10 clear working days of being approved.

-We publish our most up to date Annual Reports and Abreviated accounts (please refer to our Annual Reports page).
+We also publish our most up to date Annual Reports and Abreviated accounts which can be found on our Annual Reports page.